John A. Boneta, Esq.

 In 2010, Mr. Rudolphi matriculated to the Columbus School of Law and focused his studies in the areas of general litigation and criminal defense.
 In 2011, Mr. Rudolphi accepted an offer to join the Columbus School of Law's Journal of Law, Philosophy, and Culture as a staff member.
 In the following year, he was offered and accepted a position as Symposium Editor for the same publication.
 In addition to this, Mr. Rudolphi participated in the law school's clinical program through Columbus Community Legal Services.
 He was awarded student practice certification in the District of Columbia and successfully litigated before D.C.
 Superior Court under the auspices of this certification.

+Since his admission and licensure to the Virginia Bar, Mr. Rudolphi has conducted numerous trials and has litigated countless other matters within the firm.
 Currently, Mr. Rudolphi concentrates his practice on criminal defense, DUI/DWI, and drug cases.

 Joseph H. Beale, Esq.